-These grants are awarded to students based on financial need.
+These grants are offered to students based on financial need.

-The Pennsylvania Higher Education Assistance Agency awards state grants to Pennsylvania residents who have filed the FAFSA before May 1 and demonstrate need.
+The Pennsylvania Higher Education Assistance Agency offers state grants to Pennsylvania residents who have filed the FAFSA before May 1 and demonstrate need.
 PHEAA amounts range from $500 to $4,000.

 Federal Subsidized Loan

-These loans are awarded to students who have filed the FAFSA and qualify based on need.
+These loans are offered to students who have filed the FAFSA and qualify based on need.
 Federal subsidized loans range up to $3,500.

 Federal Unsubsidized Loan

-These loans are awarded to students who have filed the FAFSA.
+These loans are offered to students who have filed the FAFSA.
 Federal unsubsidized loans range up to $5,500, but traditionally are $2,000 for dependents and up to $6,000 for independents.